West Oakland Initiative

 Solutions to chronic absence vary, but Lincoln knows the most effective model combines solutions that come from families together with supports inside schools to surround students with a community of resources to improve daily attendance and academic achievement.
 Through a variety of services, kids stay in school, learn to read, and achieve success:

-- Free, automatic enrollment in Oakland Freedom School’s six-week summer lieteracy program at West Oakland Middle School
+Free, automatic enrollment in Oakland Freedom School’s six-week summer literacy program at West Oakland Middle School